Duct UI

 Step 4: Add Async Loading (Optional)

 For components that need to load data asynchronously, add a load function.
-This runs after render but before bind.

-interface UserSelectData {
+interface UserSelectLoadData {

 users: Array<{ id: string, name: string, email: string }>